 Be cautious if a coach guarantees rapid results, frames burnout as a personal weakness, pushes high-pressure packages or makes every conversation about performance optimisation.
 Be wary if they cannot explain their method clearly, avoid questions about training or blur the line between coaching and therapy.

 Another red flag is rigidity.
 Burnout does not respond well to one-size-fits-all plans.
-If someone insists the same morning routine, boundary script or mindset formula works for everyone, they may not have the nuance your situation needs.
+A good coach should develop strategies tailored to your situation, not insist the same morning routine, boundary script or mindset formula works for everyone.

 The right support should feel structured, but not rigid.
 Encouraging, but not pushy.
-Professional, but still human.
+Professional, but still human, and built to help prevent burnout rather than only respond once you are already unwell.

 A lot of people think they need the most experienced coach, the most relatable one or the one with the strongest personal brand.
 Sometimes that works.
 Often, it distracts from what matters most.